 Because public Wi-Fi hotspots are used by everybody and anybody there is a potential mix of customers.
 On one hand, there are loyal, regular users who make use of the public Wi-Fi service frequently, and on the other hand, there are occasional users who may use the service only once.
 Knowing the difference between these two customer groups can help you tailor marketing strategies, retain customers, offer various bundled options, and set appropriate price points.
 It also impacts the level of support provided to each customer group.

 It is equally important to have a deep understanding of the technology solutions being used, including hardware and software.
-This requires being knowledgeable about the system capabilities, limitations, and how they can impact the overall service.
+This requires being knowledgeable about the system’s capabilities, limitations, and how they can impact the overall service.
 This information is critical in making informed decisions and planning around any limitations to ensure a smooth operation.

-Early planning and budgeting for marketing and awareness is also crucial.
+Early planning and budgeting for marketing and awareness are also crucial.
 This must be a key part of your plan to provide Wi-Fi hotspot services, as it helps to reach the target customers, increase brand recognition, and attract new users.

 It is also important to know ahead of time how you will support your users.
 Unlike home and business Wi-Fi, customers who use public Wi-Fi hotspots have different expectations and needs from hotspot coverage.
 They often move around, and the frequency, duration, and regularity of use can be very varied (depending on where the hotspots are positioned).
 To meet these needs, it is important to plan for real-time, on-demand support.
 Anticipating the support requirements and planning accordingly can greatly impact the success of your services and customer satisfaction.

-Any ISP that is looking to extend their offering to a wider customer base that uses publicly accessible hotspot services should definitely consider launching this service.
+Any ISP that is looking to extend their offering to a wider customer base that uses publicly accessible hotspot internet services should definitely consider launching this service.
 Public Wi-Fi is available to anyone and can be used for a variety of purposes, depending on the location and accessibility of the hotspot.

 For instance, if the hotspot covers places of work during business hours, customers may have higher bandwidth requirements for work-related activities such as video conferencing, emailing, and online meetings.
 These customers may also have higher expectations for reliability and security as they need a stable connection to conduct their daily work.
 As a result, ISPs entering this market must be prepared to offer high-quality services that meet the needs of these customers.